robblanco/robblanco.github.io/service.md

 ## Scientific community service

-This year I will be part of the LFMTP'21 program committee.
+This year I will be part of the following program committees:

-I will also be part of the CSF 2022 program committee.
+* LFMTP'21

+* FCS'21

+* CSF 2022

 ## Professional associations